syedmiran-38/SL-Lab/README.md

 - How to manipulate dates and perform arithmetic operations in JavaScript.
 - Using prompts and alerts to interact with users and display results.
 - Creating interactive and dynamic web pages using HTML, CSS, and JavaScript.
+- Converting numbers to their word representations using JavaScript.

 ## Skills Acquired